-Our Dashboard Alternative School Status one-year graduation rate was calculated at 96.0%.
-This is an increase of +13.4 percentage points from our baseline.
-Our English Language learners, students with disabilities, African American, and homeless students graduated at 100%.
-Low-income students were about the same as the All student group.
-The Hispanic student group graduated at 98% and was above the All student group.
+Our Dashboard Alternative School Status one-year graduation rate was calculated at 93.3%.
+This is an increase of +10.7 percentage points from our baseline.
+Low-income students were above the All student group at 95.5%.
+The Hispanic student group graduated at 96.1% and was above the All student group.
+The English Language learners, students with disabilities, African American, foster youth, and homeless did not have enough students for a valid calculation.
 This shows that our mission of meeting students' academic and social-emotional needs was effective.